 Lake City in Columbia County, Florida — The American South (South Atlantic)

 Location.
-30° 11.399′ N, 82° 38.214′ W. Marker is in Lake City, Florida, in Columbia County.
-Marker is on Marion Street (State Route 47) (U.S. 441) near NW Orange Street, on the left when traveling south.
+30° 11.401′ N, 82° 38.221′ W. Marker is in Lake City, Florida, in Columbia County.
+Marker is at the intersection of Marion Street (SR 47) (U.S. 441) and NW Orange Street, on the right when traveling north on Marion Street (SR 47).
 Touch for map.
-Located in the park at Columbia County Office.
 Marker is in this post office area: Lake City FL 32025, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on July 31, 2017.
-This page originally submitted on August 8, 2012, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 687 times since then.
-Photos: 1. submitted on August 9, 2012, by Mike Stroud of Bluffton, South Carolina.
-2, 3. submitted on August 10, 2012, by Mike Stroud of Bluffton, South Carolina.
+This page was last revised on October 12, 2020.
+It was originally submitted on July 21, 2012, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 994 times since then and 48 times this year.
+Photos: 1, 2, 3. submitted on July 22, 2012, by Mike Stroud of Bluffton, South Carolina.
+4. submitted on July 23, 2012, by Mike Stroud of Bluffton, South Carolina.